Osmo (game system)

-Osmo is a line of hands-on educational digital/physical games produced by the company Tangible Play, based in Palo Alto, California.
+Osmo is a line of hands-on educational digital/physical games product by the company Tangible Play, based in Palo Alto, California.
 Osmo's products are built around its proprietary “Reflective Artificial Intelligence,” a system that uses a stand and a clip-on mirror to allow an iPad or iPhone's front-facing camera to recognize and track objects in the physical play space in front of the device.